BrandenM-OW/daily-notes/README.md

 ## About The Project

-Daily notes allows you to maintain a customized template in Markdown to generate your notes from and allows you to preseve items from the previous day.
+Daily notes allow you to maintain a customized template in Markdown to generate your note files and allow you to preserve items from the previous day.

 For example: